jumpsiegel/solana-improvement-documents/proposals/0125-incremental-accounts-hash.md

   close have after hash = 0.
 Add/sub will work as expected in these edge cases, or they could be optimized.
 Again this is left as an implementation choice

-### Current Workflow

-Lifecycle of accounts:

-1. Validator starts up at a given rooted slot
-    1. Needs every account
-        1. An account: pubkey + account state: primarily data, lamports, owner.
-            1. A hash can be created from the account data
-    2. A hash and capitalization from the entire accounts state is produced
-        1. The hash and capitalization can be verified against the cluster and the snapshot it came from (this is for security and sanity).
-2. Validator executes a transaction
-    1. Many accounts are read only
-    2. Some accounts are writable and updated by the transaction (the same account can be written multiple times per transaction).
-3. At the end of a slot, all written accounts, in their final state, are held together.
-    1. Final state means the final values of the fields: data, lamports, ... after all transactions have run in this slot and things like rewards and fees were dealt with.
-4. A Delta Accounts Hash is created
-    1. A hash is created per account.
-        1. This is done async in the bg today: each time account state is written, a bg thread hashes the new state to have the hash ready when it is needed later.
-    2. The list of all accounts written in this slot (final state of each account) are sorted in pubkey order.
-    3. The hashes, in pubkey order, are hashed together in a merkle tree.
-Notes:
-        1. Accounts with lamports=0 ARE included in this merkle tree.
-        2. This list has to be de-duped
-            1. If the same account is written 2 times in this slot, the hash for the account state after the final write is used here.
-    4. The merkle tree root hash is called the Delta Accounts Hash.
-5. The Delta Accounts Hash is hashed with other data to become the Bank’s Block Hash.
-6. Once an account is written in this slot, any children slots will load the account from this slot.
-    1. Note that this is true immediately, even before this slot has become a root.
-7. When the slot becomes a root (when cluster agrees), the modified accounts from this slot are lazily written to more permanent storage.
-    1. If the slot does not become a root, then all changes to these accounts are discarded.

-Verifying the entire account state:

-1. An “Accounts Hash” is a hash of the entire account state.
-2. There are ~3 times we calculate an Accounts Hash
-    1. At startup, to verify entire account state matches expected
-    2. Prior to creating a snapshot.
-A snapshot is a file containing almost everything needed to start a validator from a given slot:
-        1. All accounts state
-        2. A persisted bank at the slot of the snapshot
-        3. The status cache
-        4. It does NOT contain genesis.
-        5. ...
-    3. Once per epoch for the Epoch Accounts Hash
-        1. Hash is calculated as of (rooted) slot = 25% of epoch
-        2. Hash is included in bank’s block hash when slot = 75% of epoch
-        3. Goal of this is to make sure, with consensus, at least once per epoch, that every validator’s account state matches expected
-3. The calculation of the Epoch Accounts Hash today is:
-    1. Source data:
-        1. Each account at its highest slot number
-        2. Excluding accounts where lamports=0 at their highest slot number
-    2. Accounts are sorted by pubkey (computationally, this is the most expensive and worst scalable part)
-    3. A merkle tree of width 16 is calculated
-    4. The merkle root is the Epoch Accounts Hash.

 ### New Workflow

 Using the incremental hash: